CharlesTheIX/neovim/ReadMe.md

 # NEOVIM SETUP

-This document contains the information required to setting up a Neovim configeration.
+This document contains the information required to setting up a Neovim configuration.

 ## Requirements